 A couple of months back, I took my DINKY PINK PANTHER car off display, put it back in its box and tucked it away in a cupboard.
 Remember the one with the big black rubber wheel in the middle of the chassis?
-You pulled a plastic strap through it, causing the wheel to spin at great speed, placed it on the ground and watched it disappear into the distant horizon - or against a wall with maximum force.
+You pulled a plastic strap through it, causing the wheel to spin at great speed, placed it on the ground and watched it disappear into the horizon - or against a wall with maximum force.

 Yeah, that's the one.
 There were other cars with the same feature of course, but the Panther-mobile (if that's what it's called) is the one that everyone of a certain age seems to recall.
-Anyway, I'm not making a mess of my room by dragging everything out of the cupboard to find it, so, until I do, in the meantime you'll have to content yourself with the Mark II version.
-(In case you're wondering, I stashed the original because I was worried about that big rubber wheel deteriorating in the arctic conditions of my room - the rubber arms of my MATT MASON MOON SUIT suffered just such an inglorious fate.)
+Anyway, I'm not making a mess of my room by dragging everything out of the cupboard to find it, so, until I do, in the meantime you'll have to be content with the Mark II version.
+(In case you're wondering, I stashed the original away because I was worried about the rubber wheel deteriorating in the arctic conditions of my room - the rubber arms of my MATT MASON MOON SUIT suffered just such an inglorious fate.)

 So, until I get back into that cupboard, here's the slightly more aesthetically-pleasing model for your eager eyes.
 I've still got the bubble-card package it came in, but that's in the cupboard along with the other car, so you'll have to live without it for now.
 CORGI TOYS also produced a Pink Panther item - Panther on a motorbike - I'd have shown it here, but guess where it is?